cayrrs/caysmnlauncher/README.md

 > this project is not affiliated with or made by the meow.net developers.

+# Why make this?

+After Repeating (Meow.Net's Launcher/PC Build developer) released a launcher build that deleted people's entire desktops, and random files on their pc, I didn't want to trust the launcher since Repeating seemed untrustworthy.

 # Usage

 Download the latest release from releases, extract the zip and open cayymnlauncher.exe.